Battle of Vukovar: Phase II, October to November 1991

 The European Community attempted to provide humanitarian aid to the 12,000 civilians trapped within the perimeter, but only one aid convoy made it through.
 On 12 October, the Croatians suspended military action to allow the convoy to pass, but the JNA used the pause as cover to make further military gains.
 Once the convoy set off, the JNA delayed it for two days and used the time to lay mines, bring in reinforcements and consolidate JNA control of the road out of Vukovar.
 When the convoy arrived, it delivered medical supplies to Vukovar's hospital and evacuated 114 wounded civilians.

 On 16 October, the JNA mounted a major attack against Borovo Naselje.
 It made some progress, but became bogged down in the face of determined Croatian resistance.
 On 30 October, the JNA launched a fully coordinated assault, spearheaded by paramilitary forces, with infantry and engineering troops systematically forcing their way past the Croatian lines.
 The JNA's forces, divided into northern and southern operations sectors, attacked several points simultaneously and pushed the Croatians back.
 The JNA also adopted new tactics, such as firing directly into houses and then driving tanks through them, as well as using tear gas and smoke bombs to drive out those inside.
 Buildings were also captured with the use of anti-tank and anti-aircraft guns.

 On 2 November, the JNA reached the strategic suburb of Lužac, between Borovo Naselje and Vukovar, cutting one of the two roads linking the town centre with its northern suburb.
+After the fall of Lužac, 69 local civilians were killed by Arkan's "Tigers".
 Meanwhile, the ZNG (which had been renamed the Croatian Army) attempted to retake the villages of Marinci and Cerić to reopen the supply route to Vukovar.
 It mounted a heavy bombardment of the JNA's access routes to Vukovar and launched a tank attack on the JNA's lines.
 On 4 November, JNA General Mladen Bratić was killed when his tank was hit by a shell.
 The JNA's advantage in artillery and rockets enabled it to halt the Croatian advance and inflict heavy casualties.